 Real estate agents often include professional staging services in their marketing package, and this can be invaluable in gaining an objective view of a home and grooming it for sale.
-To get an idea of what’s involved in staging and a head start in preparing your own home, consider the following tips home staging tips from staging professionals.
+To get an idea of what’s involved in staging and a head start in preparing your own home, consider the following home staging tips from staging professionals.

 Home staging tips for exteriors